Getting a new puppy is one of the most exciting events that dog lovers experience, but it’s not without its challenges.

 While you can add solid food at eight weeks, not all dog foods are created equal.

-Puppy food has extra calories and supplemental vitamins and minerals your fuzzy pal needs to grow.
+Puppy food has extra calories, protein, and supplemental vitamins and minerals your fuzzy pal needs to grow.
+Most puppies are eager to eat and have an active appetite.

-For the first few months, puppies will need four puppy-sized meals a day — be sure to stick to regular times so your puppy gets used to a reliable feeding schedule.
+For the first few months, puppies need four puppy-sized meals a day.
+Stick to regular feeding times so your puppy gets used to a reliable feeding schedule.

-Monitor your puppy’s food intake to make sure they handle the switch to eating solid foods and adjust accordingly over the next few months.
+Monitor your puppy’s food intake to ensure that it handles the switch to eating solid foods and adjusts accordingly over the next few months.

 Most dogs are spayed or neutered between six and nine months; this procedure will slow your puppy’s metabolism, and you can probably switch to two meals a day.